 Stickney Township Medical Center Now Offering Eye Care Services

-Beginning July 25 eye care services will be available at the Stickney Township Medical Center at 5635 State Road in Burbank, from the Illinois Eye Institute.
+Eye care services are now available at the Stickney Township Medical Center at 5635 State Road in Burbank, from the Illinois Eye Institute.
 Most major insurance is accepted including, Medicare, Medicaid, Blue Cross Blue Shield and more.
 (Patients are responsible for applicable private insurance co-pays.)

 Residents who do not have insurance may enroll in the Stickney Township Vision Plan for free.
 A comprehensive eye examination (including glasses prescription) will cost $55.